pi-adv/GlitchMonsPygame/README.md

 # GlitchMonsPygame
-This is a turn based type game where you go back to the late 2000s to the DS ages.
+Back to the 2000s of turned based games

 # INSTALLATION OF PYTHON AND PYGAME